aditya-dot-art/Static-time-analysis-/README.md

    for getting the clock at differnt flip flop or following circuit we don't using directly instead of we using the clock getting technique that is power saving which is combination of differnt logic gates and flip flops.
     This technique, clock getting, is useful switching the following circuit i.e. we can control wheather the output of launching flop should feed to capturing flop.
 7. recovery/removal:- it is timing path from the another logic circuit to reset of flip flop that control when to feed the reset signal.
+8. data-to-data:- this check is used to save the power in the way of reset signal which is dependant of 'a' signal from combinational logic and 'ctrl signal' whci control the and gate output i.e. if the ctrl signal is one then the 'a' data will come out so that the capture flop can reset or set itsself.
+   Also 'a' and 'ctrl signal' should be synchronous, for this we have to tuned in that way that there a relation between 'a' and 'ctrl signal'.
+This can be get by the making the end point of some circuit which  can be get by data-to-data check.
+By this way we can make a both signal as end point and there are multiple timing path coming to both pin, one from the launch flop and one from other flop that is use for the control the clock of capture flop.
+Data-to-data check is diffent from other check as it as both pin is a data signal and all other except clock getting is dependant on flop's end point but in this both check is input of a gate.
+9. Latch timing:- We have seen that flip flop will tranparent when there edge triggerring but there are another circuitry which is dependant of level trigger not on edge trigger.
+   If we want to make the timing path between flop to latch, which is not made before, for this latch borrow some time from level timing that is called as time borrowing
+10.
 # 1st is coming in to reg to reg and 2nd, 3rd and 4th IO TIMING.